Friday, October 22, 2004

 Myth 9: The additional circuitry needed for MLC NAND takes up a significant amount of real estate.

-The circuitry required for MLC NAND is relatively minimal.
+The Reality: The circuitry required for MLC NAND is relatively minimal.
 A 4Gb MLC NAND Flash chip provides approximately 1.95 times greater density than a 2Gb SLC NAND chip.
 We believe that the more important question to the user is "what density can you get in a chip today?"
 Presently, the highest density MLC NAND Flash in production is 4Gb, whereas the highest density SLC NAND in mass production is 2Gb.
 The market demand for ever-higher densities of removable storage makes the lower-cost, higher density MLC card attractive to users and continues to enable new applications to emerge.
-Read More
+Read More Read More

 Myth 10: NAND Flash is a slow storage technology.

-NAND Flash offers excellent performance for data storage.
+The Reality: NAND Flash offers excellent performance for data storage.
 As a point of comparison, it can offer significantly faster performance and reliability than a hard disk drive, depending on the number and size of files transferred.
 For a random access of a 2kB file, a typical hard disk drive might take approximately 10ms to retrieve a file, while NAND Flash would take about 0.13ms to retrieve a similar size file.
 For a comparable write function with the 2kB file, NAND could be as much as 20 times faster.
 Because it is a solid state memory with no moving parts, NAND flash features a significantly shorter random access time compared to a mechanical hard disk drive.